postech-compsec/postech-compsec.github.io/pages/teaching.md

   > "I really enjoyed this course and I am very thankful that I got to be
      exposed to the foundational concepts of binary analysis."

+  > "Very good course with interesting topics covered and hands on experience in labs.
+     Good starting point for CTF competitions."